psarna/scylla/docs/secondary_index.md

         demodb |         mt | mt_m_entry_idx | COMPOSITES | {'target': '{"pk":[{"key":"\u0000\u0000\u0000\u0007","map":"m","type":"map_value"}]}'}

 Map value indexes can be both local and global, just like their regular counterparts.

+# Index target serialization

+So far, index targets were always column names, so their serialization was simply storing the column name in a string.

+Index target serialization can also be based on JSON:
+{
+  "key": "\u0000\u0000\u0000\u0007",
+  "map": "m",
+  "type": "map\_value"
+}

+In the example above, the "key" field stores a binary blob representing the map key being indexed.
+The "map" field stores the name of the map column, and "type" indicates that this index is a map value index.

+In order to deserialize, the first thing to check is whether the index is represented as JSON.
+If it is, the mandatory "type" column should indicate the type of the index, which in turn implies which fields should also be present in the representation (e.g. for map value indexing, "map" and "key" are required).
+If the index target is not represented as a JSON document, it should be treated as if it was a single column name.